stevenhenderson/steven-dawn-cli3/README.md

 I would also recommend deleting the node_modules folder by running `rm -rf node_modules`, and then installing node dependencies by running `npm install` with required node version already running first (using npm this can be done using `nvm use 19` to set node to v19 for example).
 Running npm install whilst running a different node version, will install dependencies for that node version.

+Installing Node 19.1.0 was tested on OS Ventura 13.0.1 and therefore is recommended.

 ### Gulp Setup

 With Node installed and configured, let's install Gulp locally, and download the plugins we need.
 This is a really straight forward process.